awarenet/ros5e/readme.md

-# Ruins of Symbaroum Core Rules (A DnD5e Total Conversion)
+# Ruins of Symbaroum Foundry VTT Module

 This module implements the core mechanics of the **Ruins of Symbaroum** conversion for Foundry VTT (DnD5e system).
-It adds support for corruption, revised resting rules, and integrated data for classes, subclasses, and races.
+It adds support for corruption, revised resting rules, and integrated data.

 ## Prerequisites